WallieEverest/tt04/README.md

 - BLINK is an LED status indicator with a 1 Hz rate
 - LINK is an LED activity indicator of the RX signal
 - PWM is the pulse-width modulated audio output
-- TX is a loopback signal from RX
+- TX generates a frame synchonization character (0x80)

 ## Bidirectional
 - None